Farah-zr/Project261/README.md

 `Models_with_four_hidden_layers` file includes ***six*** Neural Networks Models with 4 hidden layers each.

  For more information on the models refer to the report please.

+ ### Preprocessing:

+ `preprocessing_module` file includes a function that is used in the previous files to clean the data from non-numeric entries.

 ***Notes:***
 1. These files were created and run using Google Colab.